[cwiklik_lab]

 What Systems We Investigate

-We study several classes of biological systems.
-Our main focus is on lipid- and protein-containing models.
+We study several classes of biologically relevant interfaces, with a main focus on their structure, function, and pharmacological applications.

-- Second, we are interested in the thin layer of lipids that covers the ocular surface of the human eye, so-called Tear Film Lipid Layer.
-Its main function is a reduction of the surface tension of the tear film/air interface. learn more...
+- First, we are interested in the tear film and the thin layer of lipids that covers the ocular surface of the human eye, known as the Tear Film Lipid Layer.
+Its primary function is to reduce the surface tension at the tear film/air interface, and deficiencies in this layer can lead to various conditions, such as dry eye disease.
+This lipid film is also the first structure encountered by drugs in topical ophthalmic products, making its interaction with drug carriers present in eye drops a key area of our research. learn more...

 What Methods We Use